ipapamagic/IPa-xcode-Archive-post-script/README.md

 ------------------------

-this script will automatically upload product to apple store run script with argument -a appleID -w password
+this script will automatically upload product to apple store run script with argument -a appleID -w password -g git_tag_prefix

     bash xcodeScript_uploadToAppStore.sh -a appleID -w password

 this script will create an item named Xcode:itunesconnect.apple.com and after uploaded will delete this item

+-g is an optional argument,this will integrate with git,each time it upload to App Store

+this script will automatically add a tag with prefix (argument come with -g)

 xcodeScript_uploadToTestFlight.sh
 ------------------------